 It was 3:45 am and it was time to wake up the kids.
 Oh boy!
 I had to wake up my teenagers in the dead of night so that we could hike up Kelimutu volcano to watch the sunrise.
 Payback time!
-If someone had snapped a photo of me at that moment, they would have captured a fleeting shadow of a little sadistic smile as I crept into my children’s rooms and shook them awake.
-They all knew about the early wake up time, but you would have thought that I was waking them up to march them to their death with their facial expressions and protests.
+If someone had snapped a photo of me at that moment, they would have captured a little sadistic smile as I crept into my children’s rooms and shook them awake.
+They all knew about the early wake up time, but you would have thought that I was mercilessly torturing them with their facial expressions and protests.
 People say that rewards for parenting are few and far between.
 I say, you just have to be a little creative.

 And so started day two of our Kelimutu adventure.

 This was a truly awe-inspiring day.
 We hiked up Kelimutu, watched the sunrise and learned all about the important role the volcano has played in the customs and traditions of the local communities.
 Then, over the next couple of days, we visited surrounding villages where homes and traditions have barely changed over hundreds of years.

 In my previous blog called Kelimutu: A Breathtaking Indonesia Volcano and Its People, I discuss how we travelled to the remote Kelimutu volcano on the island of Flores in Indonesia and where we stayed.
 This was a fascinating part of our adventure.
 When you have a moment, I would highly recommend that you take a quick peak at it to get a fuller sense of our surroundings.

 In short, we were in some of most stunning lush landscape that I have ever seen.
 Rolling green hills and mountains flowed into river valleys with barely a house to be seen.